michaeljohns/lyrics-lab/README.md

 **To get a really good understanding of the project outcomes and see some interesting visualizations, visit the [Lyrics Lab Website](http://michaeljohns.github.io/lyrics-lab/#)**

+*Also, check out our [2-minute video](https://vimeo.com/148576080) highlighting our process and findings.*

 ##Key Repository Structure Information
 * proposal artifacts within [proposal](proposal) folder
   * coordination for Proposal captured [here](https://github.com/michaeljohns/lyrics-lab/blob/master/proposal/LyricsLabProposalCoordination.pdf) with richer formatting